Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Experiments

-Here, we explore how $\gamma_2$ affects the distillation performance over the Amazon Reviews dataset.
-We tune the value of $\gamma_2$ from 0.1 to 1.0, with results are show in Figure \ref{fig:gamma2-tuning}.
-We find that the optimal value of $\gamma_2$ generally lies in the range of 0.2 ~ 0.5.
+Here, we explore how the \emph{transferable KD factor} $\gamma_2$ affects the distillation performance over the Amazon Reviews dataset.
+We tune the value of $\gamma_2$ from 0.1 to 1.0, with results are shown in Figure \ref{fig:gamma2-tuning}.
+We find that the optimal value of $\gamma_2$ generally lies in the range of 0.2 - 0.5.
 The trend of accuracy is different in the domain ``DVD'' is different from those of the remaining three domains.
-This means the benefits from transferable knowledge of the meta-teacher varies across domains.
+This means the benefits from transferable knowledge of the meta-teacher vary across domains.